mgu0625/ORCA6-Studies/casestudies/MaleimideStudy.md

 7. Marenich, A. V.; Cramer, C. J.; Truhlar, D. G. Universal solvation model based on solute electron density and a continuum model of the solvent defined by the bulk dielectric constant and atomic surface tensions.
 J. Phys.
 Chem.
 B 2009, 113, 6378–6396. https://doi.org/10.1021/jp810292n.
 8. Lehtola, S.; Steigemann, C.; Oliveira, M. J. T.; Marques, M. A. L. Recent developments in Libxc - A comprehensive library of functionals for density functional theory.
 Software X 2018, 7, 1–5. https://doi.org/10.1016/j.softx.2017.11.002.
 9. Valeev, E. F. Libint: A library for the evaluation of molecular integrals of many-body operators over Gaussian functions, Version X.Y.Z. http://libint.valeyev.net/.

+© 2025 M.G.Utashiro.
+All rights reserved.
+This document and its contents, including computational results and analyses, are provided for educational and research purposes.
+Redistribution, modification, or commercial use without explicit permission from the author is prohibited.
+Proper citation is required when referencing this work.